EvilBeaver/PhotoTagManager/README.md

 Of course, I want to have easy navigation and preview of images.

 Not-Invented-Here disclaimer:

 I know some already existing applications with similar capabilities.
 Those that free are awful.
 Those that are not - nice, but not free.
-I have to made application of my dream.
+I have to made a photo-manager of my dream.
 I hope for help from open-source society.

+P.S. and yes, I have really bad English.